Medicare: Patient Access to Chiropractic

 Simply put, the bill, and ACA’s entire Medicare initiative, is to ensure patient access to all Medicare-covered services that DCs are licensed to provide.
 Again, it is important to note that our initiative adds no new services.
 It only allows access to those current Medicare benefits that chiropractors are licensed to provide.
 The current statute that governs patient access to Medicare has been in place since 1972.
 It’s antiquated and does not reflect the acceptance of chiropractic into mainstream health care.
 In addition, it limits patient choice, which is a highlight of our educational efforts with legislators.

 The bill needs your support!
 Members of Congress want to hear from YOU, the constituent, more than anyone else.
 We are asking that every DC contact their Members of Congress and urge them to cosponsor H.R.
 3654.
 It is critical that Members of Congress hear a pro-chiropractic message directly from constituents, the people they represent!

-The ACA will have resources, toolkits and templates available for you to use in your communication with policymakers and the general public.
+Resources, toolkits and templates are available for you to use in your communication with policymakers and the general public.
 We are here to support you and the Government Relations team is available to help or answer any questions you may have.

 Help your legislators understand the importance of increased patient access to chiropractic.

 Which codes are covered by the proposed bill?

 If and when bills become laws, the federal rulemaking process determines implementation.
 Details related to codes, reimbursement and billing will not take place until then.

 It’s not known exactly which codes would be covered.
 At a minimum, if passed in its current form, the legislation would include selected evaluation and management (E&M) codes, post therapy, and certain x-ray codes, if applicable.